drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 The mathematics itself is unchanged: what changes is the language/notation used to communicate it.

-Similarly when giving instructions through code to a computer there are a number of different notations, more commonly called languages available.
+Similarly when giving instructions through code to a computer there are a number of notations, more commonly called languages available.

 We will be using a language called [**Python**](https://www.python.org).